decred/dcrdocs/docs/advanced/dcrtime.md

 cd90cc268d9ceef6e276bfa7a615c5f85b5a27b0d917ee3f1f1e5d5598f2fa00 Not anchored
 ```

-If we wait until the transaction containing the merkle root has been mined into a block and call dcrtime again, the dcrtime server will verify that the transaction has been anchored, as well as provide the merkle path (path to the merkle root), the transaction ID (TxID) of the transaction containing the merkle root, and a `Chain Timestamp` providing the time the block was mined.
+If we wait until the transaction containing the Merkle root has been mined into a block and call dcrtime again, the dcrtime server will verify that the transaction has been anchored, as well as provide the Merkle path (path to the Merkle root), the transaction ID (TxID) of the transaction containing the Merkle root, and a `Chain Timestamp` providing the time the block was mined.

 ```
 $ dcrtime --testnet -v 8496855341883fdc90cc532f8304d1c46a60586fb15d99f07e41bb5ab19c79c6